sa4zet/ktor-config-server/README.md

 ## The config_server_basic_auth_salt environment variable

-You have to set that environment variable when you generating user password hash-es or running the application.
+You have to set that environment variable when you generate user password hash-es or running the application.
-It is safer way than store your salt in you configuration file.
+It is a safer way than store your salt in your configuration file.

+## The config_server_config environment variable

+You have to set that environment variable to pint of your custom configuration file.

 ## Generate user password hashes